 We have talked to Ben Fried, CEO and Co-Founder at Cred.
 “With Cred, Financial Institutions deliver highly personalized investment portfolios to digital clients.”
 That helps FIs increase “conversion rates, engagement, and AUM.”

 “Cred’s data platform enables Financial Institutions to utilize their client data and relationship to more effectively offer the right financial product, to the right client, at the right time.”

-It was inevitable that we added a few robo advisors on the list.
+It was inevitable that we added a few robo advisors to the list.
 These tools are really changing the way wealth managers work (and the way customers get in touch with them).

 Responsive.ai is not just another robo-advisor, though.
 Davyde Wachell, CEO and Co-Founder, has explained to us their value proposition: